 Now you know what to expect after the final interview, and more importantly, how long you have to wait to get to this point.

 Is this your dream?
-The airlines want you to succeed (they need new crew and that’s why they are recruiting), I want you to succeed (I absolutely love the feeling of helping people reach their dream), your family wants you to succeed (they will get discounted tickets to travel anywhere in the world).
+The airlines want you to succeed (they need new cabin crew, and that’s why they are recruiting), I want you to succeed (I love the feeling of helping people reach their dream), your family wants you to succeed (they will get discounted tickets to travel anywhere in the world).
 Do you want to succeed?
-Get the most comprehensive guide IN THE WORLD on how to be successful from the first try Get it NOW
+Would you like to read the most comprehensive guide IN THE WORLD on how to be successful at the cabin crew interview from the first try?
+Get the book NOW

 Some articles you might like: